Bart-Breekveldt/Urban_Greenspace_Accessibility/README.md

 Other limitations include:
 - Due to grid cells, you don't get the actual location of people, they are already somewhat aggregated.
 But 100m resolution is already quite detailed
 - A weird city shape like Las Vegas can result in choosing not the most optimal routes.
-This is tried to overcome with using buffers in OSM.
+This is tried to overcome with using buffers in OSM. or you can think of taking  Clark county and exclude aggregated grids with a very low population (like below 10)
 - Incomplete data, especially for developing countries can be a problem, this is due to OSM completeness.